GeoMOER/moer-base-python/docs/units/_unit05/unit05-04_data_frames.md

 <!--more-->

-## Object Type Data Frames
+## Object Type: Data Frames

 In Python, data frames are provided by the `pandas` library.
-A data frame is a two-dimensional data structure, similar to a list of equal-length lists.
-So basically data frames are simple tables we all now.
-Each column represents a variable, and each row represents an observation or case.
-Unlike matrices, data frames can hold columns of different data types (e.g., numeric, string, date, etc.).
-This makes data frames suitable for storing and working with structured data and allows you to represent real-world datasets with mixed data types in a single structure.
-Data frames are built with the `pd.DataFrame()` function.
+A data frame is a two-dimensional structure, similar to a table.
+Each column represents a variable, and each row is an observation or case.

+Unlike matrices, data frames can hold different types of data in each column (e.g. numbers, text, booleans).
+This makes them ideal for representing real-world datasets.
+You create a data frame with the `pd.DataFrame()` function.

 ```python
 import pandas as pd